-A few years ago, we were contacted by the late Mr John Brush, formerly MD of St. Dennis Band.
+We were contacted some time agoby the late Mr John Brush, formerly MD of St. Dennis Band.
 He was researching the history of Cornish bands from 1845 to 1945 and came across the 3 pictures below.
 They are obviously prior to 1926, when the present Gweek Silver Band was formed and he wondered if a band existed prior to that date.

 The locations are easily recognisable to anyone who knows Gweek.
 In fact our late Patron, Mr Leslie Collins, lived in the large house pictured above.